 - Field trips and out-of-school activities will be integral in to the program to connect students with the larger community.

-- study Mathematics, Science, Socials Studies, English, PE, ADST, Art, and French
+- study Mathematics, Science, Socials Studies, English, and ADST with two RAIL teachers

 - use hands-on learning from an inquiry mindset (Genius Hour)